Kai-Ze612/Research-Project-Graph-in-Graph-Models-for-Rare-Disease-Detection/README.md

 # True Gene Classification Based on the GiG Framework

-This repository contains the implementation and results of our research project on Graph-in-Graph Models for Rare Disease Detection, conducted in collaboration with two teammates at the Technical University of Munich.
+This repository contains the implementation and results of our research project on Graph-in-Graph Models for Rare Disease Detection, conducted in collaboration with two teammates under the supervision of faculty CAMP at the Technical University of Munich.

 ## Team